hatcatpat/stak/README.md

 * **atom**: a basic operation:
   * a string (push a string)
   * a number (push a number)
-  * a pointer to a variable (append all values from that variable's stack onto the current);
+  * a pointer to a variable (append all values from that variable's stack onto the current)
   * a function (see below)

 * **procedure**: a list of atoms, and an process type (how often it should be processed)